tenox7/wrp/README.md

 ## UI explanation

-The firs unnamed input box is either search (google) or URL starting with http/https
+The first unnamed input box is either search (google) or URL starting with http/https

 **Go** instructs browser to navigate to the url or perform search